-11.2 IMPROVEMENTS TO TECHNICAL SURVEYS
+12.2 IMPROVEMENTS TO TECHNICAL SURVEYS

-As mentioned in Section 8, we continue to use new cutting-edge road condition surveys.
+As mentioned in Section 8, within the last 12 months the Authority has introduced new cutting-edge road condition surveys.
 360-degree cameras capture data on all highway assets.
 Artificial intelligence technology is then applied to detect, measure and highlight defects and data is then uploaded and accessible in the Authority's XA© Asset Management System.
+This gives users an unparalleled overview of current infrastructure assets and condition.
+Keeping track of assets and preventing avoidable degradation is a must for local authorities.
 This technology produces very accurate data across the whole network and enables much more precise projection modelling to forecast the future condition of the network.

-11.3 SUPPORTING CARBON REDUCTION
+12.3 SUPPORTING CARBON REDUCTION

 The highways service is supporting the Authority's carbon reduction efforts and this is the subject of a specific action plan within the Technical Partnership Annual Service Plan.
 Trials have commenced using low temperature resurfacing materials in a number of streets across the Borough.
 These materials use less energy in the production and laying operations resulting in significantly lower carbon emissions compared to traditional hot laid materials.
-This year, two locations, in Arcot Avenue and Brenkley Avenue were surfaced using a reduced carbon surfacing material.
-The carbon reduction on these two schemes was approximately 4.73 tonnes, which is equivalent to 15,000 car miles.
-The performance of low temperature surfacing (compared to traditional) is currently uncertain across the industry so the performance of the new materials will be monitored and if deemed suitable, the new treatments will be rolled out more widely leading to further carbon savings.
+The performance of low temperature surfacing (compared to traditional) is currently uncertain across the industry so, for now, the treatment has been limited to 3 locations on different road classifications.
+The performance will be monitored and if deemed suitable, this type of treatment will be rolled out more widely leading to further carbon savings.

-12 CONCLUSIONS
+13 CONCLUSIONS